hacf-fr/Information/CONTRIBUTING_EN.md

 On the other hand, we have to welcome and be friendly with the French speaking contributors.

-It is allowed to prefer French language on repository related to services or products targeting only francophones (example [freebox-api](https://github.com/hacf-fr/freebox-api)).
+It is allowed to prefer French language on repositories related to services or products targeting only francophones (example [freebox-api](https://github.com/hacf-fr/freebox-api)).
 In this case, we have to make this choice visible.